 BEETHOVEN: Symphonies Nos.
 1-9 (Complete) / Eileen Farrell, soprano; Nan Merriman, mezzo; Jan Peerce, tenor; Norman Scott, bass; Robert Shaw Chorale (in Ninth); NBC Symphony Orchestra; Arturo Toscanini, conductor / RCA Red Seal 888880782755

-In addition to the above-named, I have heard complete sets of these symphonies by Felix Weingartner, Toscanini 1939, Karajan 1955, 1962, 1974 and 1983, William Steinberg, René Leibowitz, Rudolf Kempe, Hiroyuki Iwaki, Roger Norrington, David Zinman, Riccardo Chailly and Jan Willem de Vriend.
-Of all these, the best in terms of consistent high quality and energy is Chailly, but to my ears it just misses the explosiveness of Toscanini and Gielen—in several fast passages, his orchestra is just a bit too rhythmically even and glib, not quite capturing what Gielen refers to as the dangerous edginess of these works.
+In addition to the above-named, I have heard complete sets of these symphonies by Felix Weingartner, Toscanini 1939, Karajan 1955, 1962, 1974 and 1983, William Steinberg, René Leibowitz, Rudolf Kempe, Hiroyuki Iwaki, Roger Norrington, David Zinman, Riccardo Chailly, Michael Gielen, Yondani Butt and Jan Willem de Vriend.
+Of all these, the best in terms of consistent high quality and energy is Gielen, but to my ears he just misses the explosiveness of Jordan and Toscanini—in several fast passages, his orchestra is just a bit too rhythmically even and glib, not quite capturing what Jordan refers to as the dangerous edginess of these works.
+In addition, the Jordan set comes even closer than Toscanini to Beethoven’s written tempi, which is saying something because they are VERY fast.
 Nevertheless, I would not hesitate to give it four fish, and I want to add that I really do enjoy individual performances from some of the other sets, i.e. Weingartner’s “Eroica,” Karajan’s 1955 Fifth and 1974 Second and Ninth, Norrington’s Second, plus Toscanini’s 1939 performances of the Second, Fourth and Sixth (all a bit better than his high fidelity recordings, but not in as good sound).
 I’m also crazy about Charles Munch’s “Eroica” and Toscanini’s BBC Symphony performance of the Fifth from 1939, in my opinion the most exciting and explosive performance of this symphony in existence, but to a certain extent it is SO powerful that it overbalances the other symphonies.
 I should also add that my all-time favorite of his Ninth Symphony performances is the NBC one from 1938 with the exceptional vocal quartet of Rina Bovy, Kerstin Thorborg, Jan Peerce and Ezio Pinza.

-But when push comes to shove and you have to make hard choices, there is no question in my mind that the 1949-1952 Toscanini cycle is overall the most interesting and the Gielen cycle the very best among stereo and/or digital recordings.
-The reason is the almost unbearable intensity that each brings to the table while trying to perform these works close to Beethoven’s metronome markings.
-Ironically, Gielen actually comes closer to this ideal than Toscanini, whose later Sixth is actually more relaxed in both tempo and drive than his 1939 performances with NBC and the BBC Symphony, both of which I actually like better, but as I say, sonics play a large part in my decision here.
+But when push comes to shove and you have to make hard choices, there is no question in my mind that the Jordan cycle is quite possibly the best that has ever been recorded and the 1949-1952 Toscanini cycle one of the most interesting ever made.
+The reason is the almost unbearable intensity that each conductor brings to the table while trying to perform these works close to Beethoven’s metronome markings.
+Ironically, Jordan comes closer to this ideal than Toscanini, whose later Sixth is actually more relaxed in both tempi and drive than his 1939 performances with NBC and the BBC Symphony Orchestras, both of which I actually like better, but as I say, sonics play a large part in my decision here.